-To submit your own Open Letter to be considered for publication on the site, email 300-2000 words to: firstname.lastname@example.org.
+To submit your own Open Letter to be considered for publication on the site, email 500-1000 words to: firstname.lastname@example.org.
 The letters can be on any topic.
-We only ask that you write to someone you care for (feel free to change their names), and that you write with honesty, empathy and passion.
+Feel free to use humor.
+Intelligent rants are welcome, too.
+I only ask that you write to someone you care for (feel free to change their names), and that you write with honesty, empathy and passion.

 Click Here to read two of Baldwin's letters: “Open Letter to My Sister Angela Davis” and “Open Letter to my Nephew.”
 Also see Ta-Nehisi Coates' book, Between the World and Me and Claudia Rankine's call for open letters in The Rumpus.

-Special One: A Letter to My Four-Year Old Son
+Special One: An Open Letter to My Four-Year-Old Son

 by Mary Volmer

-Why then, moments later, did I feel such tightness in my chest?
+Why, then, do I now feel this tightness in my chest?
 Why this confusion of possessiveness and misgiving?
 Why this sense of dread?
 You are always bringing home words, songs and habits (good and bad) from preschool.
-And really, shouldn’t every four-year-old of every race, religion, ethnicity, and gender, in every country have the divine right to stand among loved ones and declare with the confidence of the chosen: “I am the special one!”
+And really, shouldn’t every four-year-old of every race, religion, ethnicity, and gender have the divine right to stand among loved ones and declare with the confidence of the chosen: “I am the special one!”
 It’s natural, glorious in fact, to live for a time in the embrace of this misconception.
 You will learn better soon enough.

 Your dad and I are from different countries, but we both speak English.
 We are both white.
 You, too, are white.
 A white boy, born into a middle-class home, to educated parents.
 Our lifestyle is not extravagant—quite the contrary—but your dad and I have chosen this modest way of living, and if we wanted we could choose another.
-You will attend a suburban public school in a district generously subsidized by other well-earning, educated parents, also mostly white.
+This choice is a privilege, Joe.
+Very likely, you will attend a suburban public school in a district subsidized by other well-earning, educated parents, also mostly white.
 And every single one of those boys and girls in your classes—from preschool on, apparently—will be told they, too, are exceptional.
 Must be exceptional.
 The special one.
 At all cost.
 At any cost.

 Not true, Joe!
 This is a lie and a dangerous one.
-This is the lie that put the Orange Man in the White House.
+This is the same lie that put the Orange Man in the White House.
 It is a lie that would have you view other people as mere allies or obstacles to a success measured in trophies, power and popularity.
-It is a lie that requires otherwise good people to remain (at thirty, forty, sixty) as deluded about their own relative worth as you at age four.
-It requires them to believe they earned the advantages they were born into, and that those not born with the same advantages—or the same religion, ethnicity, nationality or gender --deserve less regard.
-These are good people, Joe.
-They love their kids, and support all kinds of causes.
+It is a lie that requires otherwise good people to remain - at thirty, forty, sixty - as deluded about their own relative worth as you at age four.
+It requires them to believe they earned the advantages they were born into, and that those not born with the same advantages—or the same religion, ethnicity, nationality or gender - deserve less regard.
+They are good people, Joe, good citizens anyway.
+They love their kids, subscribe to the right magazines and support good causes.
 Yet in the privacy of their own homes, they turn the channel rather than witness another brown mother weeping over another dead son.

 And that scares me.
 That’s why I’m writing.
 Not to diminish you or to strip you of childish fantasy.
 I write to make you aware of the fantasy, and to tell you that your worth does not depend on other people being worth less than you.
 Strive to be one of, not one above.
 Learn to serve others in humble and deliberate ways.
-Accept help with the gratitude and grace.
-Recognize your privilege, but reject the notion that your race, religion, or gender entitles you to anything more than a place at the table, with everyone else.
+Accept help with gratitude and grace, and reject the notion that your race, religion, sexuality, or gender entitles you to anything more than a place at the table, with everyone else.